nick-nagaraj/traffic-cone-detecc/README.md

 2. Labeled a series of distinct images using LabelMe.
 3. Through the number of json files, converted them into individual csv files.
 (There might be an easier way to do this, however I certainly had no such luck with python scripts)
 4. Combined each csv file into a single csv file.
-5. Used an online csv editor to match the format that the csv_to_tfrecord python script requires.
+5. Used an online csv editor to match the format that the csv_to_tfrecord python script requires(Have added my own for reference).
 Namely adding the image name, and resolution of the image (Same as resolution of the video)
 6. Divided dataset into training and testing.
 7. Created a seperate tfrecord file for both training and testing.
+8. Created a labelmap.pbtxt file.
+I have included my own as reference.
+As I am only trying to detect cones, I only have one class.
 8. Chose an appropriate model to retrain (SSD MobileNet v2 trained on COCO dataset)
 9. Downloaded the CKPT for the respective model.
 10. Edit the config file including required paths, and a few training parameters.
 Adjust this according to your needs.